 Most small business owners consider hiring a coach at some point in their journey.
-Here is what to look for when hiring a small business coach according to a former bank director and small business owner.
+According to a former bank director and small business owner, here is what to look for when hiring a small business coach.

-Companies Don't Hire a Business Coach or a Board Because They Like Giving Away Cash
+Companies Don't Hire a Business Coach or Board Because They Like Giving Away Cash

-First of all, if you've been on the fence about reaching out for help, consider the fact that there are ZERO public companies without a board of directors.
+If you've been on the fence about reaching out for help, consider the fact that there are ZERO public companies without a board of directors.
+It's actually a legal requirement for a corporation to elect a board.
 No one creates a large company without some help.

-The company didn't do that because they liked handing out wads of cash.
-They invested in a board because they knew that having external accountability and ideas would earn them far more than what they spent.
-They also knew that failing to comply with government regulations results in hefty fines far exceeding what they were paying us.
+The company didn't hire us because they liked handing out wads of cash.
+No, they invested in that because they knew that having external accountability and ideas would earn them far more than what they spent.

-A top-notch business coach is like having a mini-board at a fraction of the cost of a full board.
-That's why coaches are most commonly used for small businesses that can't afford to shell out $50k a month for a single board meeting.
+A top-notch business coach is like having a mini-board at a fraction of a full board cost.
+That's why coaches are normally used for small businesses that can't afford to shell out $50k a month for a single board meeting.

 Coaching Should Go Beyond Getting More Business

 Most business coaches can help you get more business.
-A good coach will also know the rules and be able to help set your business up with a firm foundation so that you can support that growth.
-They should also be able to help you refine your offerings and processes to improve your bottom line and create a steady revenue stream.
+A good coach will also know the rules and help set your business up with a firm foundation.
+The best ones will help you refine your offerings and processes to improve your bottom line and create a steady revenue stream.

 You Should Have Clear Action Items From Each Coaching Session